How To Encourage A Positive Attitude About School

 Create a Positive Learning Space

 Another great option is to put up inspirational wall art in the learning space or around the home.
-These will inspire your students to think more positively, and even if their first response is that it’s a dorky idea, they will secretly appreciate the positive messages.
+These will inspire a practical optimism, and even if their first response is that it’s a dorky idea, they will secretly appreciate each positive message.

 Be the Example

-If you have examples of when you may have struggled in school, be sure to tell them.
-If you can be an example of trying your best, getting through the subjects that were difficult, and still succeeding, they will hopefully be able to temper their expectations of themselves.
+If you have an example of one of your own experiences when you may have struggled in school, be sure to tell them.
+If you can be a role model and example for trying your best, getting through the subjects that were difficult, and still succeeding, they will hopefully be able to temper their high expectations of themselves.
+Help them understand that good things will still happen for them because they can envision them through you.

 Visualize Positive Outcomes